 - Sponsors conferences and symposia which bring together business people, legal practitioners, and national and international public figures to discuss timely topics in international law.
 Speakers have included a Secretary-General of the United Nations, a Nobel laureate, a former Director of Legal Affairs of the World Trade Organization; a distinguished justice of the Constitutional Court of South Africa; a former United States Secretary of the Treasury; and prominent academicians and practioners who have talked about global migration; the International Criminal Court; the European Court of Justice; the Appellate Body of the World Trade Organization; Latin American financing; the Russian securities markets; the introduction of the Euro; and the compatibility of world trade and the environment, among other topics.

-The Director of the Center is Professor Lloyd Bonfield.
-The Emeritus Director is Professor Sydney M. Cone, III, who was the C.V.
-Starr Professor of the Law of International Trade and Finance.
-Faculty affiliated with the Center include Lung-chu Chen, Stephen Ellmann, Stacy-Ann Elvy, Frank Munger, Rudolph Peritz, and Sadiq Reza.
+The previous directors of the Center were Professor Alan Appel, Professor Lloyd Bonfield, and Professor Sydney M. Cone, III, who was the C.V.
+Starr Professor of the Law of International Trade and Finance, and also the founding director of the Center.
+Faculty affiliated with the Center include Professor Frank Munger.

-The Associate Director of the Center and Managing Editor of The International Review is Michael Rhee.
+The Associate Director of the Center is Michael Rhee.

 New York Law School